Apr 14, 2021

 - Butter: makes the pancake texture soft and more delicious.

 Which Yogurt to Use in Pancakes

-If you’re not a full-fat yogurt person; low-fat, non-fat, and Greek yogurt will work!
-For the pancake batter, I prefer plain or vanilla yogurt, but any flavor you add will, of course, give your recipe an added touch.
+If you’re not a full-fat yogurt person; low-fat and non-fat will also work!
+For the pancake batter, I prefer plain or vanilla flavored, but any of your family’s favorite flavors will give this recipe a delicious touch.

 Greek Yogurt Pancakes

 If you typically purchase Greek yogurt, your batter will be a tad thicker but don’t worry.
 They’ll turn out great and you’ll have fluffy yogurt pancakes with extra protein.